magicmq/pyspigot-documentation/writingscripts.md

 PySpigot provides a variety of managers to more easily work with parts of the Bukkit/Spigot API.
 For instructions on importing these into your script, see below.
 PySpigot managers currently include:

+- ScriptManager, for loading and unloading scripts from within another script.
+This is accessed as `script` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.script.ScriptManager`.
 - ListenerManager, for registering event listeners.
 This is accessed as `listener` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.listener.ListenerManager`.
 - CommandManager, for registering and working with commands.
 This is accessed as `commmand` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.command.CommandManager`
 - TaskManager, for registering a variety of repeating, delayed, and asynchronous tasks.
 This is accessed as `scheduler` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.task.TaskManager`